High Pass Filters

 In this circuit arrangement, the reactance of the capacitor is very high at low frequencies so the capacitor acts like an open circuit and blocks any input signals at Vin until the cut-off frequency point ( ƒc ) is reached.
-Above this cut-off frequency point the reactance of the capacitor has reduced sufficiently as to now act more like a short circuit allowing all of the input signal to pass directly to the output as shown below in the High Pass Frequency Response Curve.
+Above this cut-off frequency point the reactance of the capacitor has reduced sufficiently as to now act more like a short circuit allowing all of the input signal to pass directly to the output as shown below in the filters response curve.

 Frequency Response of a 1st Order High Pass Filter.

 Also we can see that the phase angle ( Φ ) of the output signal LEADS that of the input and is equal to +45o at frequency ƒc.
-The frequency response curve for a high pass filter implies that the filter can pass all signals out to infinity.
-However in practice, the high pass filter response does not extend to infinity but is limited by the electrical characteristics of the components used.
+The frequency response curve for this filter implies that the filter can pass all signals out to infinity.
+However in practice, the filter response does not extend to infinity but is limited by the electrical characteristics of the components used.

 The cut-off frequency point for a first order high pass filter can be found using the same equation as that of the low pass filter, but the equation for the phase shift is modified slightly to account for the positive phase angle as shown below.